dskline/dskline-blog/content/posts/2020-06-10-blogging-with-gatsby-lumen-and-netlify-cms-part-2.md

 # publish_mode: editorial_workflow
 ```

 Uncomment the last line to set the publish_mode option and then push your configuration change to master.
-Then be amazed as everything just works.
+Then sit back and be amazed as everything just configures itself.

+## What happens now?

+When creating or editing posts, you should now see a Save button on the edit page.
+Clicking this button will create a new branch and kick off a Netlify deployment.

+Important: Make sure before you Save your post that the "Draft" toggle switch is turned off to view it on the preview server.

+When the deployment is finished, a "View Preview" link should be displayed in the top of the post edit screen.
+Now, you can test what your post will look like in production before publishing.
+You can even checkout the newly created branch to your local machine and play around with different style configurations if you like.

+# Conclusion

+I hope this post helps more developers get started making their own blogs.
+If you've discovered any other cool tricks with this workflow, leave me a comment